fj/jxf-dot-me/_src/_entries/000003-entry-custom-collections-jekyll.markdown

 But this requires you to make sure you have a `foo` property in your YAML front matter for each page, which can be obnoxious.
 If you forget, there won't be any hints or warnings, so your site will just silently break.

-### No relative navigation available on custom collections
+## No relative navigation available on custom collections

 Anything that's not in the `_posts` collection doesn't get `next` or `previous` attributes to it, as we saw before.
-That in turn means
+That means there's no way to get an ordering over the items in your collection, which is obnoxious if your collection has a natural ordering over some field.
+For example, you almost always want blog posts to be ordered by their `date` field, but you won't get this ability on a custom collection.